SerahSoltani/Object-detection/README.md

 input_path = 'data/sample_video.mp4'  # Replace with your video or image path
 ```

-3. Specify the 'output_path' where the processed video will be saved.
+3. Specify the `output_path` where the processed video will be saved.

 ```python
 output_path = 'output/processed_video.mp4'